Rosemary Ames

 Rosemary Ames (December 11, 1906 – April 15, 1988) was an American film actress who had a brief career in the early 1930s.

-Born in Evanston, Illinois, Ames's father was Knowlton Lyman (Snake) Ames, who played fullback for Princeton University in the 1880s.
-She made her film acting debut in the 1932 movie Love on the Spot, portraying the lead role opposite Richard Dolman.
+Ames's father was Knowlton L. Ames, president of Booth Fisheries Company and owner of two newspapers.

+Career

+Before Ames began working in films, she acted on stage for several years in London, including a production of Five Star Final.

 She starred in Mr. Quincey of Monte Carlo in 1933, again playing the lead role opposite John Stuart.
 In 1934 she starred in I Believed in You, Such Women Are Dangerous, and Pursued.

 Her first premier role was alongside Janet Gaynor and Warner Baxter in the 1935 film One More Spring.
 She followed that starring opposite Edmund Lowe and Victor McLaglen in The Great Hotel Murder, and opposite Shirley Temple and Joel McCrea in Our Little Girl that same year.

-That was her last film role.
-For reasons unknown, although her career was on track and she had been successful with leading roles throughout, she retired unexpectedly in 1935.
-She never returned to acting.

 Marriages

-She married three times; to Abner Stillwell, to British theatre manager Bertie Alexander Meyer, and E. Ogden Ketting.
-She had one child, a daughter Julie Brosseau by Ketting.
-She died on April 15, 1988, aged 81, in Truth or Consequences, New Mexico where she lived.
+Ames married E. Ogden Ketting, and they had one child, a daughter Julie Brosseau.
+She married British theatre manager Bertie Alexander Meyer on January 6, 1932, in London.
+On March 28, 1935, Ames divorced Ketting.
+Two hours later she married bank executive Abner J. Stilwell.
+They were divorced on October 22, 1937.